Emergent gravity from the IIB matrix model and cancellation of a cosmological constant: IIB-matrix-model calculation

 We present here a simple construction to obtain the third term of the discrete effective action \eqref{eq:Seff-phi-discrete}.
 Essentially, this is a variation of the construction method developed in App.~A of Ref.~\cite{Klinkhamer2021-master}.
-We focus on the four ``large'' dimensions (cf. the numerical results in Ref.~\cite{Anagnostopoulos-etal-2020}) and set $D=4$ in our expressions.
+We focus on the four ``large'' dimensions (whose appearance may be suggested by exploratory numerical results in Ref.~\cite{KimNishimuraTsuchiya2012,NishimuraTsuchiya2019, Anagnostopoulos-etal-2020} and references therein) and set $D=4$ in our expressions.